All of Orbán's MPs back Sweden's Nato entry

 All of Hungarian prime minister Viktor Orbán's MPs voted in favour of Sweden's entry into Nato on Monday (26 February), in an anticlimactic end to his veto drama.

-The motion was passed by 188 votes, versus six, with no abstentions, in the historic Országgyűlés parliament building in Budapest.
+The motion passed by 188 votes, versus six, with no abstentions, in the historic Országgyűlés parliament building in Budapest.

 Join EUobserver today